Support me on my new PATREON: https://patreon.com/konstantinbaum

 I have used this glass in this Video: RIEDEL Veritas Champagne

-I have tasted the following aromas in this Video:
+I have tasted the following wines in this Video: